quarkusio/quarkus-super-heroes/README.md

 Deployment descriptors for these images are provided in the [`deploy/k8s`](deploy/k8s) directory.
 There are versions for [OpenShift](https://www.openshift.com), [Minikube](https://quarkus.io/guides/deploying-to-kubernetes#deploying-to-minikube), and [Kubernetes](https://www.kubernetes.io).

+The only real difference between the Minikube and Kubernetes descriptors is that all the application `Service`s in the Minikube descriptors use `NodePort` type so that a list of all the applications can be obtained simply by running `minikube service list`.

+Both the Minikube and Kubernetes descriptors also assume there is an [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) installed and configured.
+There is a single `Ingress` in the Minikube and Kubernetes descriptors denoting `/` and `/api/fights` paths.
+You may need to add/update the `host` field in the `Ingress` as well in order for things to work.

+The OpenShift descriptors use `Route`s, so this is not an issue.
+No manual updating of the OpenShift descriptors is needed before deploying.
+Everything should work as-is.

-Pick one of the 4 versions of the application from the table below and deploy the appropriate descriptor from the [`deploy/k8s` directory](deploy/k8s).
+Pick one of the 4 versions of the system from the table below and deploy the appropriate descriptor from the [`deploy/k8s` directory](deploy/k8s).
 Each descriptor contains all of the resources needed to deploy a particular version of the entire system.

+   > **NOTE:*** These descriptors are **NOT** considered to be production-ready.
+They are basic enough to deploy and run the system with as little configuration as possible.
+The databases and Kafka broker deployed are not highly-available and do not use any Kubernetes operators for management/monitoring.
+They also only use ephemeral storage.
+   >
+   > For production-ready Kafka brokers, please see the [Strimzi documentation](https://strimzi.io/) for how to properly deploy and configure production-ready Kafka brokers on Kubernetes.

 | Description                  | Image Tag              | OpenShift Descriptor                                                    | Minikube Descriptor                                                   | Kubernetes Descriptor                                                     |
 |------------------------------|------------------------|-------------------------------------------------------------------------|-----------------------------------------------------------------------|---------------------------------------------------------------------------|